Composite Toe vs Steel Toe [Which Safety Toe is Best?]

 - Provides good ankle support

-- Spacious toe protection
+- Spacious toe protection for steel toe boots

 - Temperature regulation